outdoor trinidad logo.gif (5127 bytes)

 chacachacare lighthouse comp.jpg (59654 bytes)

-At the lighthouse you have wonderful views of the island, the Gulf of Para and Venezuela's Paria Penninsula.
+At the lighthouse you have wonderful views of the island, the Gulf of Paria and Venezuela's Paria Penninsula.
 You can also see Patos Island, which lies further west, and was part of Trinidad and Tobago until 1940 when it was ceded to Venezuela in exchange for Soldado Rock.

 Lopinot